avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 *  full Aimec analysis for simulation results of one computational module (from 1 simulation to x simulations). :py:func:`runScripts.runAna3AIMEC.runAna3AIMEC`
-*  using Aimec to compare the results of two different computational modules (one reference for the reference computation module and multiple simulations in the other computation module).
+*  using Aimec to compare the results of two different computational modules (one reference for the reference computational module and multiple simulations in the other computation module).
    :py:func:`runScripts.runAna3AIMECCompMods.runAna3AIMECCompMods`

 In all cases, one needs to provide a minimum amount of input data.
 Bellow is an example workflow